hosseinabadii/Flask/Projects/02 Posts Website/README.md

 - **Personal Post Management**: Users can manage their own posts - edit or delete them.
 - **Database**: SQLite with the support of Flask-SQLAlchemy and SQLAlchemy.

+## Getting Started

+Before you begin, ensure you have the following installed:

+- Python 3.10+
+- pip (Python package installer)

 ## Installation

 To set up and run the blog platform locally, follow these steps: